 When allowing for aggregate declines in population, the model predicts a substantial decline in population in the United States.
 For worker utility to be unchanged in the counterfactual, the model predicts that the US population would need to be 66% lower in 1890.
-This is similar to the 58% counterfactual decline in population estimated by Donaldson and Hornbeck (2016), but this population decline has much greater economic impact in our analysis because the marginal product of inputs is allowed to be greater than their marginal cost.
 By comparison, the US population was 39% lower in 1870 and 73% lower in 1840 than in 1890 (United States Census Bureau, 1975).
 If we replace the 1890 railroad network with the 1860 railroad network, the model explains 84% of total population growth between 1860 and 1890.

 When holding fixed total population, we solve for counties' population shares in the absence of the railroad network.
 We then calculate corresponding changes in other production inputs, revenue, and the resulting change in aggregate productivity in the United States.
-Panel B reports that national aggregate productivity is estimated to fall by 5.5% in 1890, in the absence of the railroad network, when maintaining the same total US population.
+Panel B of Table 9 reports that in the absence of the railroad network, forcing total US population to remain unchanged, national aggregate productivity is estimated to fall by 5.5% in 1890.
+The bootstrapped 99% confidence interval is declines between 4.96% and 5.61%.
 Population and other production inputs become condensed into limited geographic areas, decreasing labor productivity due to an increase in the land-labor ratio and increasing goods prices, such that worker utility falls by 32.7%.
 Intuitively, the incidence of economic gains from the railroads falls more on workers when their mobility is restricted.